flavorjones/webhook-notification-resource/README.md

 The following features seem like reasonable things to implement, but I just haven't gotten around to them yet.
 If you'd like to help implement these, please do!

-* Connecting to Gitter via HTTP proxy or tunnel
+* Connecting via HTTP proxy or tunnel

 ## Contributing

 Pull requests are welcome, as are Github issues opened to discuss bugs or desired features.

+TODO document how to extend to new webhook types

 ### Development and Running the tests